erg-lang/erg/doc/EN/compiler/refinement_subtyping.md

 {T: (Ratio, Ratio) | T.0 >= 0; T.1 >= 0}
 ```

-Erg enables type determination by converting Enum and Interval types into sieve types.
+Erg enables type determination by converting Enum and Interval types into refinement types.

-## Convert to sieve type
+## Convert to refinement type

-In the section [Sieve types], we said that interval types and enum types are syntactic sugar for sieve types.
+In the section [Refinement types], we said that interval types and enum types are syntactic sugar for refinement types.
 Each is converted as follows.

 * {0} -> {I: Int | I == 0}
 * {0, 1} -> {I: Int | I == 0 or I == 1}